Estate Planning 101

 You Might Need A Living Trust

 The living trust is simply a device you use to own all your major assets which allows you to keep control while you’re alive, but which allows your heirs to skip probate and minimize taxes when you’ve died.
-In addition to a will and/or a living trust, you should also have “powers of attorney for healthcare” and “powers of attorney for assets”.
-These two documents indicate who should manage your assets and make medical decisions for you if you are alive but unable to make these decisions on your own.
+In addition to a will and/or a living trust, you should also have “powers of attorney for healthcare” and “powers of attorney for assets.”
+These two estate planning documents indicate who should manage your assets and make medical decisions for you if you are alive but unable to make these decisions on your own.
 They are a must!

 Charitable Instructions

-For most people in the U.S., charitable instructions are a key component of their estate plan.
-Americans are the most charitable people on earth, and most of our clients want to continue that after they have died.
-Sometimes, it is as simple as leaving some money to a favorite charity before your heirs get the rest.
-Other times it means splitting the ownership of a key asset between a charity and your children.
 This can take a variety of formats (and I won’t try to go into all the different techniques), but in most instances it can be very beneficial for your kids and for your favorite charity.
 Along these lines, you might also consider sharing some of your assets with a favorite charity while you’re still alive.
 There is a lot of flexibility here, but the bottom line is that charities can save you a substantial amount in taxes, pay you a better return than you might be able to earn and take away some of the risk of outliving your assets.

 Bottom Line – You Need an Estate Plan